The Police, Fire and Crime Panel (PFCP) holds the Police, Fire and Crime Commissioner (PFCC) to account.

 Mrs Anita Shields

-When does the Northamptonshire Police & Crime Panel meet?
+When does the Northamptonshire Police, Fire & Crime Panel meet?

-Meetings take place at 2pm at County Hall in Northampton.
-Meetings dates currently scheduled to take place are as follows:
+Meetings take place at 2pm and the dates currently scheduled to take place are as follows:

-How can I find out about what is being discussed at Police and Crime Panel meetings?
+How can I find out about what is being discussed at Police, Fire and Crime Panel meetings?

 The agenda papers for meetings are published five working days in advance.
-You can get them from our Police and Crime Panel Reports page.
+You can get them from our Police, Fire and Crime Panel Reports page.
 Alternatively, you can obtain copies from County Hall or download them from the Northamptonshire County Council website.

 The panel meetings are normally held in public and you can attend.
 You can also address the Police and Crime Panel or ask a question on any item on the agenda for a particular meeting.